 Most painful hemorrhoids, thrombosed, ulcerated or not, are seen on inspection of the anus and rectum.
 Anoscopy is essential in evaluating painless or bleeding hemorrhoids.
 Rectal bleeding should be attributed to hemorrhoids only after more serious conditions are excluded (ie, by sigmoidoscopy or colonoscopy).

-Bleeding internal hemorrhoids can be treated by injection sclerotherapy with 5% phenol in vegetable oil or other sclerosing agents.
+Injection sclerotherapy with 5% phenol in vegetable oil or other sclerosing agents can be used to treat bleeding internal hemorrhoids.
 Bleeding should cease at least temporarily.

-Rubber band ligation is used for larger, prolapsing internal hemorrhoids or those that do not respond to conservative management.
+Rubber band ligation is used for larger, prolapsing internal hemorrhoids, bleeding internal hemorrhoids, or those that do not respond to conservative management.
 With mixed internal and external hemorrhoids, only the internal component should be rubber band ligated.
 The internal hemorrhoid is grasped and withdrawn through a stretched ½-cm diameter band, which is released to ligate the hemorrhoid, resulting in its necrosis and sloughing.
-Typically, one hemorrhoid is ligated every 2 wk; 3 to 6 treatments may be required.
-Sometimes, multiple hemorrhoids can be ligated at a single visit.
+Typically, one hemorrhoid is ligated every 2 weeks; 3 to 6 treatments may be required.
+Sometimes, multiple hemorrhoids can be ligated at a single visit, but this may cause more pain.
 External hemorrhoids should not be banded.

-Infrared photocoagulation is useful for ablating nonprolapsing, bleeding internal hemorrhoids, hemorrhoids that cannot be rubber band ligated because of pain sensitivity, or hemorrhoids that are not cured with rubber band ligation.
+Infrared photocoagulation is useful for ablating nonprolapsing, bleeding internal hemorrhoids, or hemorrhoids that are not cured with rubber band ligation.